xlxlxlx/cancer_gene_primate/README.md

 - uniprot_cgc.tsv
 The UniProt ID mapping [^1] result for the original 733 cancer associated genes obtained from Cancer Gene Census [^2].
 Note that this table contains both reviewed and unreviewed proteins.

-- uniprot_cgc.tsv
+- uniprot_cgc_reviewed_dedup.tsv
-The UniProt ID mapping [^1] result for the 727 cancer associated genes obtained from Cancer Gene Census [^2] with at least one "reviewed" protein.
+The 727 cancer genes analyzed in the paper.
+The UniProt ID mapping [^1] result for the 727 cancer associated genes obtained from Cancer Gene Census [^2] with at least one "reviewed" protein and deduped.

 - uniprot_random100_reviewed_dedup.csv
 A random set of 100 human genes and their corresponding proteins used in this study.